Molns/molns/README.md

     * sudo pip install python-novaclient
         * In case of problems, more information can be found [here](http://docs.openstack.org/user-guide/content/install_clients.html).

-3. Download and install MONLs:
+3. Download and install MOLNs:

     Download the lastest version of molns from this web address: https://github.com/Molns/molns/archive/master.zip